The Asheville shopping scene is diverse, ranging from shopping malls with national chain stores to quaint downtowns throughout western North Carolina.

 Some 185 working artists have set up shop in the River Arts District.
 Drive a little, walk a little to visit studios and galleries.
 Find an amazing variety of art and see how the artists create it… read more

 Meander tree-lined streets, explore 40 unique shops and relax at 10 cafes and restaurants.
 Most businesses are housed in historic cottages and buildings.
 Don't miss the fabulous New Morning… read more

 Battery Park Book Exchange

 More Downtown Asheville Shopping

-Go to our Asheville Galleries Guide for downtown galleries.
-Also see our Bookstore Guide.
+Go to our Asheville Galleries Guide for downtown art galleries.
+Find Asheville Antique Shopping.

 Wall Street: From custom sandals to clothing from Ireland, you will find a cute avenue of trendy shops, galleries and restaurants.
 If walking, the best place to enter Wall Street is via Battery Park Avenue near the intersection of Haywood Street.

 Woolworth Walk: Arts and crafts emporium with more than 150 exhibiting artists in 20,000 sq. ft. of display and studio space.
 25 Haywood Street.

 Kress Emporium: Collection of excellence in art, from luminous stained glass and hand-thrown ceramics to elegant paintings, evocative sculptures, extraordinary handcrafted jewelry and much more from 80 distinguished regional artists and craftspeople.
 19 Patton Avenue.

 Tops Shoes: This mecca for shoe lovers sprawls through several buildings and can be entered from Lexington Avenue, College Street or Rankin Avenue.